sajjjadayobi/FaceLib/README.md

 ## Face Detection: RetinaFace

-A PyTorch implementation of RetinaFace: Single-stage Dense Face Localisation in the Wild.
-Model size only 1.7M, when Retinaface The official code in Mxnet can be found here.
+- A PyTorch implementation of RetinaFace: Single-stage Dense Face Localisation in the Wild

- you can use this backbone networks:
+ - you can use this backbone networks:
      Resnet50, mobilenet, slim, RFB

  The following example illustrates the ease of use of this package: